Great People who Pull Together – Organizational Talent

 Recruitment and Selection Easier Than Before – becoming a Talent Magnet

 It’s not that good people are hard to find.
 There is plenty of talent around.
 It’s about finding the right person for that job in that team.
 The traditional résumé and interview approach has failed in this regard.
 But it’s also about being a company that people want to join, even at a lower salary.
-This is possible when you respect their talent.
-When you achieve this status you are a ‘talent magnet’ and your total costs of employment will be lower than your competitors.
+This is possible when you respect their talent and put it to work.
+When you achieve this you become a ‘talent magnet’ and your total costs of employment will be lower than your competitors.

 Talents vs Skills